About EMI Shielding Effectiveness

 Perforated metal is used to enclose electrical devices to attenuate the EMI/RFI radiation they emit and to ventilate them at the same time.
 Many questions have been asked about which perforated patterns should be used to satisfy both of these design requirements and about the shielding effectiveness of various perforated patterns and materials.
 To answer these questions, the IPA contracted with Intertek Testing Services testing laboratories in Boxborough, Massachusetts to evaluate the shielding effectiveness of 16 perforation and material combinations at 9 frequency levels.*

-The results of these tests with descriptions of the test samples and the frequencies tested are shown in the following charts.
+The results of these tests with descriptions of the test samples and the frequencies tested are shown in the charts on this page.
 Results have been expressed in dB of shielding attenuation and in percent of attenuation.
-Details of the tests are available from the I.P.A.
+Details of the tests are available from the IPA.

 The largest single source of leakage is along contact surfaces between two parts.
 If a tightly sealed electrical connection is not made, the leakage through the interface can be greater than through the structure.